Hiddendoom45/StaticMangaReader/README.md

 #### --chlist

 A file with the list of all chapters relative to the main directory or absolute paths.
 Can be used to specify a specific ordering of chapters.
+Ignores folders that do not exist.

+#### --pagelist

+A file with a list of all pages relative to each chapter directory or the main directory.
+Can be used to specify page ordering.
+Ignores files that do not exist.

 #### --usejson